OnStar Guardian

 Revitalizing a Legacy

-During my time designing for and leading OnStar Design, we transformed working relationships across design organizations, business, strategy, marketing, sales, engineering and product to reignite the OnStar brand and build innovating and reliable product pipelines across consumer facing apps and services, commercial fleet systems and advancements in safety hardware and software.
+During my time designing for and leading OnStar Design, we transformed working relationships across design organizations, business, strategy, marketing, sales, engineering and product to reignite the OnStar brand and build innovative and reliable product pipelines across consumer facing apps and services, and commercial fleet systems as well as significant advancements in safety hardware and software.

-Reach out if you’d like to know more about the impact my work has had on this multi-billion dollar safety brand.
+Reach out if you’d like to know more about the impact my work has had on GM’s multi-billion dollar safety brand.

 Shout out to Nathan Greenwood and Trevor Leaderbrand visual and motion design support for this concept.